aws/aws-cdk-rfcs/text/0031-integ-testing.md

 🤖 contest tests can verify that your CDK app functions as expected, such as assertions against a public API endpoint.

-🕰️ contest tests can verify that your CDK app can be updated from a previous version of the app.

 🧑‍💻 Write contest tests in any CDK supported language, and execute them as part of your CI pipeline.

 📸 Capture snapshots of your CDK apps to track how they are impacted by changes.